FallDownTheSystem/modern-js/src/pages/new-es-features.md

 });
 ```

 The `Promise` object contains some built-in static methods that help deal with multiple concurrent promises.
-See [all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all), [allSettled](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled), [any](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/any), [race](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race).
+See [all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all), [allSettled](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled), [any](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/any), or [race](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race).

 [MDN: Using promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)
 [MDN: Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

 #### Async/await

-An async function is a function declared with the `async` keyword, and the `await` keyword is permitted within them.
+An async function is a function declared with the `async` keyword, and the `await` keyword can be used within them.
 The `async` and `await` keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.

 ::: c info Info box
 There's a proposal to allow using `await` at the top-level of modules, enabling modules to act as big async functions.